marcin-dolowy/movie-service/README.md

 ### Details

 `POST/api/movies`

-This end-point is called to add favourite movie
+This end-point is called to add favourite movie.

 **Body:**
 ```json